-Online marketing isn’t just an if-you-build-it-they-will-come scenario.
+Online marketing for lawyers isn’t just an if-you-build-it-they-will-come scenario.
 Marketing through a great website and strong content is a winning marketing strategy, but it’s also a long game.
 Being patient, consistent, and having realistic expectations will help inform your plan.

 Set goals and work backwards